f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

 **NOTE: Both ports on the BX110 blade must be configured in the same mode in current F5OS versions i.e. both ports must be configured for 100Gb, or 40Gb, or 4 x 25GB, or 4 x 10Gb.
 You cannot mix different port group settings on the same blade currently.
 A future release may provide more granular options.**

-Configuring PortGroups from the GUI
+Configuring PortGroups from the webUI
 -----------------------------------

-To configure Portgroups go to **Network Settings > Port Groups** in the chassis partition GUI.
+To configure Portgroups go to **Network Settings > Port Groups** in the chassis partition webUI.
 This should be configured before any Interface, VLAN, or LAG configuration as changing the portgroup mode will alter interface numbering on the blade.
-Note the warning at the top of the GUI page:
+Note the warning at the top of the webUI page:

 .. image:: images/initial_setup_of_velos_chassis_partitions/image56.png
   :align: center